ispc/ispc/docs/ispc.rst

 While debugging, a variable, ``__mask``, is available to provide the current program execution mask at the current point in the program

-Another option for debugging (and the only current option on Windows\*) is to use the ``print`` statement for ``printf()`` style debugging.
+Another option for debugging is to use the ``print`` statement for ``printf()`` style debugging.
 (See `Output Functions`_ for more information.)
 You can also use the ability to call back to application code at particular points in the program, passing